deno-plc/vite-plugin-deno/README.md

 We use a https:// import to get rid of CommonJS issues, but in the end it is just a Deno remote import (=Deno downloads the file, no CDN import)

-Make sure to add `#standalone` to the replaced import.
+Make sure to add [`#standalone`](#extra_import_map-string--string) to the replaced import.

-In case you don't want to polyfill a module and instead let the import fail, redirect it to `virtual:node:null`.
+In case you don't want to polyfill a module and instead let the import fail, redirect it to `virtual:node:null` (this time without `#standalone`).
 This makes Vite happy but any attempt to load the module will fail with an error (It resolves to a file that just contains a `throw` statement).
-This is useful if a package does feature detection: It tries to dynamically import `node:fs` (or any other module), it it succeeds it uses it and if it fails it doesn't do anything filesystem-related.
+This is useful if a package does feature detection: It tries to dynamically import `node:fs` (or any other module), if it succeeds it uses the filesystem and if it fails it simply doesn't do anything filesystem-related.
+This mechanism is used by many packages that use the filesystem when used with Node/Deno, but work in browsers, too.

 ## Usage with React